RohithRamesh28/HireSense-Ai-frontend/README.md

   - View ranked results with scores, preview links, and download buttons.

 ### 📊 Tab 2: ATS Scoring
-- **ATS Scoring**: Upload a single resume and get a score (0–10) based on structure, format, and section clarity.
+- **ATS Scoring**: Upload a single resume and get a score (0–100) based on structure, format, and section clarity.
 - **ATS + JD**: Upload both resume and job description to get a combined ATS + relevance score.
 - **Instant Matching** - upload both resune and jd to get a relevance score,

 💡 UI Notes:
-- Upload tab uses a white theme, scoring tab uses a black theme.
+- Upload tab uses a white theme, scoring tab uses a light gray theme.
 - Tabbed interface allows seamless switching with stateful logic.
-- Resume preview is supported before download.

 ---